When you’re looking to grow but barriers are ever-present, PP C&A get to the root of the problem and unlock your true potential.

 Assuming you have correctly identified the areas suitable for outsourcing, the single biggest threat is selecting the wrong partner.

 There are considerations you must not ignore and as such, your decision to outsource should be contemplated by giving those considerations the right attention.
-Those will include…
+They should include…

 Can the outsourcing partner do a better job than you can?
 Do they have the expertise, people, skills and plant/automation to improve the production process, boost quality and help develop designs in the future?